c4tk/c4tk/src/content/events/orlando/2015/faq.md

 - question:
     Is there a main theme to the Code for the Kingdom Orlando Hackathon?
   answer:
-    Yes, Transforming Lives.
-How can technology help alleviate and eradicate all forms of injustice while teaching about God’s unconditional love?
+    Yes, spreading God’s Word and transforming lives.
+How can technology help overcome the hurdles of translation, sharing The Bible, and teaching about God’s unconditional love?
 - question:
     I'm from outside the Orlando.
 Can I still participate?
   answer: